 Casein Protein, like whey, is a milk-based protein.
 It makes up 80% of the protein in cow’s milk, making it more abundant that whey.
 It is also a complete protein.

 It is widely known that protein is vital in the development of lean body mass, but important questions still linger.
 What protein source is the best for athletes?
 Can the timing of protein consumption affect muscle building?
 In what foods and supplements can an athlete find specific protein types?
-Let’s tackle these questions below:
+Explore the answer to these questions below:

-Common food sources of soy protein include edamame and tofu.
-Soy protein can also be found in powder that you can add to smoothies or sprinkle in your cereal.
+Some common sources of soy protein include edamame and tofu.
+Soy protein can also be found in powder that can be added to smoothies or sprinkled in cereal.
 There are also many varieties of soy milk, cheese and yogurt.
 A small amount of whey protein is naturally found in milk, cheese and yogurt, but is most commonly marketed in protein powders, shakes and other dietary supplements.
-This allows for a greater whey protein content than you will receive in natural foods.
+This allows for a greater amount of whey protein content to be consumed, which is more protein that is available in natural foods.
 A few commonly known brands that sell products with whey protein include Muscle Milk, Gatorade and EAS Sports Nutrition.
 Lastly casein protein is found in milk and makes up 80% of the protein in milk sources.
 Casein protein can also be found in powders aswith soy and whey.

 - Animal source

 - Great for pre-workout fuel and immediate post-workout replenishing

 - Ideal in the formation of new muscle mass

 - Animal source (makes up 80% of protein in cow’s milk)

 - Great for prolonging muscle synthesis hours after exercise